NYPD detective’s widow announces birth of ‘miracle’ son

-NEW YORK (PIX11) – The young widow of NYPD detective Jason Rivera, who was just 22 when he was fatally gunned down with his partner Wilbert Mora in Harlem last year, revealed she recently gave birth to his baby son.
+NEW YORK (WPIX) – The young widow of NYPD detective Jason Rivera, who was just 22 when he was fatally gunned down with his partner Wilbert Mora in Harlem in January of last year, revealed she recently gave birth to his baby son.

 Posting a picture on Instagram Wednesday evening, Dominique Luzuriaga Rivera wrote: “A baby fills a place in your heart you never knew was empty.
 Meet my little prince Wesley.”